VmunsilBCIT/1800_202530_BBY12/README.md

-# Elmo Hikes
+# WaySync

 ## Overview

-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+WaySync is a client-side JavaScript web application that helps users plan meet ups with nearby friends or helps in communting together.
+The app displays allows for easy map access, being interactive allowing you to interact with the users around you that you have added.
+Users can ping nearby friends and send them notifications or messages.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.